Yule and Christmas in Denmark

-Jul (/da/), the Danish Jule and Christmas, is celebrated throughout December starting either at the beginning of Advent or on 1 December with a variety of traditions.
-Christmas Eve, Juleaften, the main event of Jul, is celebrated on the evening of 24 December, the evening before the two Christmas holidays, 25 and 26 December.
-Celebrating on the eve before Christmas is also used for most other holidays in Denmark.
+Jul (/da/), the Danish Jule and Christmas, is celebrated throughout December starting either at the beginning of Advent, which is usually around 1 December, with a variety of traditions.
+Christmas Eve, Juleaften, the main event of Jul, is celebrated on the evening of 24 December (Christmas Eve), the evening before the two Christmas holidays, 25 and 26 December.
+Celebrating on the eve before Christmas is also used for most other holidays in Denmark, and in line with historic Christian traditions in which holy days have a vigil on the previous day.

 Jul is originally an ancient old Norse tradition related to the Germanic Yule celebration of Northern Europe, but was mixed with the overlapping Christian tradition of Christmas when Denmark was Christianized during the 11th century.
 The traditions related to Jul have evolved through the centuries, still with many pagan traditions carried on today.
 In the 19th century, the tradition of bringing a Christmas tree inside the home was introduced gradually, inspired by Germany.

 Christmas Eve

 In the evening, an elaborate dinner is eaten with the family.
 It usually consists of roast pork, roast duck, or (more rarely) roast goose, with potatoes, caramelized potatoes, red cabbage and plenty of brown gravy.
 For dessert, risalamande, a cold rice pudding dish, is served with a hot cherry sauce, traditionally with a whole almond hidden inside.
 The lucky finder of this almond is entitled to a small gift, which is traditionally a marzipan pig.
 In some families, it's tradition that the rice pudding dessert is made with the remaining rice porridge from the previous evening, a meal served on the 23rd, Lillejuleaften (Little Yule Eve), with cinnamon, brown sugar, and butter.
 It is eaten warm with a fruit drink (usually red cordial) or sweet malt beer.

 After the meal is complete, (some families dance before the meal) the family will dance around the Juletræ and sing Christmas carols and hymns like "Nu er det jul igen" (Now it is Yule again) and "Et barn er født i Bethlehem" (A child has been born in Bethlehem).
 When the singing is complete, presents from under the tree are handed out by the children or in turn.
 After they have been opened, there are more snacks, candy, chips, and sometimes the traditional Gløgg.